wilsonvetdev/job-basket-frontend/README.md

 # Job-Basket
-The single-page app is inteded to allow a user to keep track of job postings they are interested in.
+The single-page app is intended to allow a user to keep track of job postings they are interested in.
 Sort the jobs by status(applied, not applied, interviewed, offered, hired), and also add reminders for the day.

 # General Info
 Job-Basket is a Flatiron School Web Development Module 4 project to demonstrate working knowledge of drawing an ERD(entity relational database), spinning up a Rails API with all the appropriate configurations(associations, routes, actions), and heavy focus on React as frontend for interactions between user and browser.